Approaches and the flow – leveraging Machine Learning and Predictive Analytics for SAP S/4HANA

 The data input and data output parameters are available as part of the predictive scenario created and various different predictive models can be created with different datasets and tested out for the results since this is already embedded into the S/4 business process.
 We will discuss about the functioning of these models in the context of the different use cases in a later blog.
 One important point to note is that you will need to use the SAP Fiori Apps with the Analytics specialist role to train and apply these embedded predictive models.
 Though this will be discussed at length in my upcoming blogs, here is a quick reference to the SAP help portal on how to configure the consumption of these predictive models.

-Consuming ML services on SAP Cloud Platform:
+Consuming ML services on SAP Business Technology Platform:

 In the training process flow, the training data is saved and trained with the algorithms while saving the training model.
 Later in the inference pipeline, the ML services are ready for consumption by the SAP S/4HANA business processes – the trained model is read and applied accordingly.
 More details on the complete process can be understood in our detailed SAP help portal on how to leverage the Data Intelligence platform for creating and running the ML services.
+At a later date, we shall also explain the process flow in the context of leveraging the AI business services with the AI foundation layer and how they are consumed in SAP S/4HANA.

 Leveraging Predictive services in the SAP Analytics Cloud: